Managed SVN Hosting

 svnrdump load http://domain.tld/repo < svnexport.dump

-If a user name and password are required for the import, the command is like this:
+If a username and password are required for the import, the command is:

 svnrdump load http://domain.tld/repo < svnexport.dump --username admin --password admin --non-interactive